Turtle Island Quartet: History

 The group plays jazz standards and original compositions that cross several styles, including blues, classical, jazz, and world music.
 Violinist David Balakrishnan got the idea for a jazz string quartet in 1985.
 He invited cellist Mark Summer, who had been working for three years as a member of a Canadian orchestra.
 One of the first pieces they played was Balakrishnan's arrangement of "Stolen Moments" by Oliver Nelson which was released on their first album in 1987.
 The group's members have included violinist Evan Price and Danish violist Mads Tolling.
 Price and Tolling are both alumni of Berklee College of Music.

 As a child, Balakrishnan was inspired by Jimi Hendrix.
 Then he discovered jazz and the music of the David Grisman Quartet.

-Balakrishnan's arrangement of "A Night in Tunisia" by Dizzy Gillespie was nominated for an Grammy Award.
+Balakrishnan's arrangement of "A Night in Tunisia" by Dizzy Gillespie was nominated for a Grammy Award.
 The group won a Grammy Award for its version of A Love Supreme by John Coltrane.

 The quartet has worked with Paquito D'Rivera, Ying Quartet, Edgar Meyer, the Manhattan Transfer, Modern Jazz Quartet, and the Detroit Symphony Orchestra.